Kekilla0/Item-Macro/README.md

 # Item Macro

-This is a FoundryVTT module for the 5e, SFRPG, and SWADE (as of now) system.
+This is a FoundryVTT module for the 5e, SFRPG, SWADE, Old-School Essentials, and Dungeon World (as of now) systems.
 It allow macros to be saved inside of an item and for various different ways to execute macors.
 You can execute the macro from the "item" class using the executeMacro(...args) function, from the character sheet (if the settings are satisfied to do so), from the hotbar using the default rollItemMacro function for your system (if the settings are satisfied to do so), or from token-action-hud.

 # Known Issues